onnx/onnx/docs/TestCoverage.md

 </details>

+### LRN
-### LRNThere are 2 test cases, listed as following:
+There are 2 test cases, listed as following:
 <details>
 <summary>default</summary>